 This community is also open to our residents in recovery as an on-campus living community designed to assist students in recovery from alcohol and other drugs.
 Students are provided with the academic, developmental and recovery support necessary to succeed in higher education while living in an abstinence-based community.

-Please note – ALL Montclair State University residence halls are drug and smoke-free, and all residence halls are designated as alcohol-free except The Village at Little Falls.
+Please Note: All Montclair State University residence halls are drug and smoke-free, and all residence halls are designated as alcohol-free except The Village at Little Falls.
 The Wellness Living-Learning Community is in Russ Hall.
-For more information about living in the Wellness Living Learning Community, please contact the Office of Residence Life email@example.com.
+For more information about living in the Wellness Living Learning Community, please contact the Office of Residence Life firstname.lastname@example.org.